-Every student registered for EDLE 610 course is required to submit these assessments: Parent Involvement and School/Community Leaders Assessment of School Effectiveness to Tk20 through Blackboard (regardless of whether a course is an elective, a onetime course or part of an undergraduate minor).
+Every student registered for any Education Leadership course with a required performance-based assessment are required to submit these assessment, the School/Community Leaders Assessment of School Effectiveness and Parent Involvement assignments, to Tk20 through Blackboard (regardless of whether the student is taking the course as an elective, a onetime course or as part of an undergraduate minor).
 Evaluation of the performance-based assessment by the course instructor will also be completed in Tk20 through Blackboard.
-Failure to submit the assessment to Tk20 (through Blackboard) will result in the course instructor reporting the grade as Incomplete (IN).
-Unless the IN grade is changed upon completion of the Tk20 submission, the IN will convert to an F nine weeks into the following semester.
+Failure to submit the assessment to Tk20 (through Blackboard) will result in the course instructor reporting the course grade as Incomplete

+(IN).
+Unless the IN grade is changed upon completion of the required Tk20 submission, the IN will convert to an F nine weeks into the following semester.